This page is being updated

 Taxable amount for VAT

+If you are a VAT-registered operator, declare the import VAT to the Finnish Tax Administration.
 If the goods have been sold outside the EU territory and the declarant is an operator not registered for VAT, provide the following details as adjustments to the transaction price, for the calculation of the taxable amount for VAT.
 Provide the following details with separate codes:

 • the costs for transport, loading, unloading and insurance as well as other import-related costs up to the first place of destination in Finland specified in the transport contract (code 3A)